-In a recent poll of marketing professionals, we found that although 79% of people know the difference between Artificial Intelligence (A.I.) and Machine Learning (M.L.), less than 25% are actively using them in their current plans.
-This is despite 61% wanting to apply A.I. and M.L to their 2018 marketing strategy.
+In a recent poll of marketing professionals, iProspect found that although 79% of people know the difference between Artificial Intelligence (A.I.) and Machine Learning (M.L.), less than 25% are actively using these technologies in their current plans.
+This is despite 61% wanting to apply them to their 2018 marketing strategy.

-iProspect experts gathered to outline the A.I. and Machine Learning opportunity for performance marketers at our latest Breakfast Briefing on 29 November.
+To address the research and outline exactly how performance marketers can make the most of the opportunity today, iProspect experts gathered on 29 November for our latest Breakfast Briefing on A.I. and Machine Learning.
 Alongside Google and Eurostar, we explored the possibilities, put the principles into practice, and unveiled our proprietary machine learning tool, iProspect CORE.

 As Stefan Bardega, iProspect CEO UK & Ireland, who opened the event explained, our role as performance marketers is to generate transformative business outcomes using the most advanced techniques and disciplines.
 A.I. and M.L. are two of the most powerful developments to impact performance marketing in recent years so it is imperative to be prepared.